eps696/assembly/README.md

 This is a barebone setup with basic scaffolding for agentic narrative explorations with continuous, semi-autonomous multimedia content generation.
 The prompts are intentionally minimal and should be enhanced and adapted to specific creative tasks.

-The system uses LLM agents to orchestrate narrative generation, which feeds into a pipeline for image, video, and audio generation.
+The system uses LLM agents to orchestrate narrative generation, which feeds into a pipeline for image, video, and audio synthesis.
 Visual generation uses [Runware.ai] cloud service for its optimal price/performance ratio.
-Audio generation uses [Chatterbox] text-to-speech and [MMAudio] video-to-audio methods (their codebases included in this repo).
+Audio generation uses [Chatterbox] text-to-speech and [MMAudio] video-to-audio methods (code included in this repo).

 ## Backends